Bryansw205/cd-prototipo/README.md

-  # Chef Fantasma App Development
+  # GhosThy App Development

-  This is a code bundle for Chef Fantasma App Development.
+  This is a code bundle for GhosThy App Development.
 The original project is available at https://www.figma.com/design/uyESmrFnRCdJcDETsASFDq/Chef-Fantasma-App-Development.
   ## Running the code

   Run `npm i` to install the dependencies.